Quantum Advantage in Locally Differentially Private Hypothesis Testing: Problem formulation

-Each data provider perturbs its data into a quantum state by using an $\epsilon$-QLDP mechanism $Q:[v] \rightarrow \mathcal{D}(\calH_d)$ for some $d \geq 2$, and reveals the resulting quantum state to the data collector.
-We denote the ensemble of output states by
+Each data provider perturbs its data into a quantum state by using an $\epsilon$-QLDP mechanism $T:[v] \rightarrow \mathcal{D}(\calH_d)$ for some $d \geq 2$, and reveals the resulting quantum state to the data collector. {\revv We note that $v \geq 2$ is given by the scenario, and assume that $d \geq 2$ can be chosen as an arbitrary finite integer independent of $v$.} We denote the ensemble of output states by

-The utilities of a QLDP mechanism $Q$ in symmetric and asymmetric testing are measured by the error exponents,
+The utilities of a QLDP mechanism $T$ in symmetric and asymmetric testing are measured by the error exponents,

 respectively.
 Accordingly, we define the (optimal) quantum \emph{privacy-utility trade-off (PUT)} as the maximum utility achievable by an $\epsilon$-QLDP mechanism:

 In a fully classical scenario, each data provider perturbs its data by using an LDP mechanism $q \in \mathbb{R}^{v\times b}$ for some $b \geq 2$.
 We denote the output distributions by